GHB – Informing Clinical Practice By Dr Jonathan Karro

-Dr Jonathan Karro is an Emergency Physician and Clinical Toxicologist.
-He is Clinical Director of Emergency Medicine at St Vincent’s Hospital Melbourne and Honorary Senior Lecturer at the University of Melbourne.
+Dr. Jonathan Karro is an Emergency Physician and Clinical Toxicologist.
+He is the Clinical Director of Emergency Medicine at St Vincent’s Hospital Melbourne and Honorary Senior Lecturer at the University of Melbourne.
 Jonathan completed a Sabbatical and Masters in Clinical Toxicology in 2012 working with the Victorian Poisons Information Centre and Austin Toxicology Service.
-His most significant area of toxicology research has been in the optimal sedation of the agitated/behaviourally disturbed ED patient.
+His most significant area of toxicology research has been in the optimal sedation of the agitated/behaviorally disturbed ED patient.

 (…) Worldwide, certainly in Australia, it’s the same times – it’s weekends in that 4 am till 8 am period of time that we see the vast majority of these presentations, and Monday public holidays are also a very common time.

 Patients when they arrive, they are really sick.
 You don’t get a higher category than an Australian triage category of 1 – other things that qualify are cardiac arrest, profound coma in this stage, or severe agitation, and most patients arrive (around about half) with a profound alteration in their conscious state.
 But, we only need to incubate a really small percentage of these patients.